mit-esp/new-esp-website/README.md

 `MAINTENANCE_MODE`: Set this flag on a server environment to stop all user requests to the site, such as when you need to make substantial server updates or run a complex database migration.

-### Running an ESP Program
+## Program Run Guide (WIP)

+Here are the steps one should take in order to run an ESP program on this system.
-1. As Admin, create a Program object
+1. As an Admin user, create a Program object
-2. As Admin, add ProgramStages with the dates that each stage should start and end (e.g. "pre-lottery stage", "post-lottery stage")
+2. As an Admin user, add ProgramStages with the dates that each stage should start and end (e.g. "pre-lottery stage", "post-lottery stage")
-3. As Admin, add ProgramRegistrationSteps to each stage (In Django Admin Panel, go to Programs to create objects).
+3. As an Admin user, add ProgramRegistrationSteps to each stage (In Django Admin Panel, go to Programs to create objects).
 Some steps must exist and be coherently ordered.
-4. As Admin, add TeacherRegistrationSteps (teacher registration steps) (in Django Admin Panel).
+4. As an Admin user, add TeacherRegistrationSteps (teacher registration steps) (in Django Admin Panel).
-5. As Admin, add external program forms (in Django Admin Panel)
+5. As an Admin user, add external program forms (in Django Admin Panel)
-6. As Admin, add purchasable items (In Django Admin Panel)
+6. As an Admin user, add purchasable items (In Django Admin Panel)
-7. As Admin, create/add classrooms if they don’t already exist from previous Programs (in Django Admin Panel)
+7. As an Admin user, create/add classrooms if they don’t already exist from previous Programs (in Django Admin Panel)
-8. As Admin, create classroom time slots for times classrooms are available
+8. As an Admin user, create classroom time slots for times classrooms are available
 9. Teachers and Students submit waivers, if waivers are a ProgramRegistrationStep
 10. Teachers create classes and submit time availability, teachers add co-teachers
-11. Admins approve classes and create the desired number of sections (From `manage courses` action)
+11. Admins approve classes and create the desired number of sections (`manage courses` page)
-12. As Admin, schedule course sections to classroom timeslots via Scheduler
+12. As an Admin user, schedule course sections to classroom timeslots via `The Scheduler`
 13. Teachers confirm course section time slots, (missing)
 14. Students enter lottery preferences
-15. As Admin, run lottery
+15. As an Admin user, run lottery
 16. Students confirm their courses (missing)
 17. Teachers can see how many students signed up with their courses (missing)
 18. Day-of: Students check in for the program